-\textbf{{\ProjectName} effectively acquires domain-specific knowledge through Knowledge Flow.} On the GPQA-diamond benchmark, {\ProjectName} (o4-mini) achieves 87.37\% average accuracy in Biology, Chemistry, and Physics—outperforming GPT-5 and Intern-S1.
+\textbf{\ProjectName~ effectively acquires domain-specific knowledge through Knowledge Flow.} On the GPQA-diamond benchmark, \ProjectName~ (o4-mini) achieves 87.37\% average accuracy in Biology, Chemistry, and Physics—outperforming GPT-5 and Intern-S1.
 This underscores the advantage of dynamic retrieval in accessing context-relevant knowledge, which enables more accurate and flexible scientific reasoning than relying solely on static information.

-\textbf{General-purpose tools guided by Knowledge Flow can outperform specialized systems.} On the HLE benchmark, {\ProjectName} (o4-mini) achieves the highest accuracy (30.80\%), surpassing closed-source systems like OpenAI DR (26.60\%) and Gemini Deep Research (26.90\%).
-On TRQA, it reaches 77.9\%, outperforming domain-specific agent Origene (60.1\%) and scientific model Intern-S1 (49.4\%).
-These results show that a well-structured general-purpose agent can effectively tackle complex scientific and cross-domain tasks.
+\textbf{General-purpose tools guided by Knowledge Flow can outperform specialized systems.} On the HLE benchmark, \ProjectName~ (o4-mini) achieves the highest accuracy among training-free methods at 34.52\%, demonstrating performance comparable to leading trained agentic models such as MiroThinker (37.7\%) and Tongyi-DR (32.9\%) on the text-only subset, as well as closed-source systems including OpenAI DR (26.60\%) and Gemini Deep Research (26.90\%).
+On TRQA, \ProjectName~ reaches 77.9\%, outperforming domain-specific agent Origene (60.1\%) and scientific multi-modal model Intern-S1 (49.4\%).
+These results show that a well-structured general-purpose agent system can effectively tackle complicated scientific and cross-domain tasks.